-5 gram vial via slow IV infusion over 15 minutes Must not be used in conjunction with other Cyanide antidotes

-May be repeated 1 time if patient is critical but not in arrest
+5 gram vial via slow IV infusion over 15 minutes Must not be used in conjunction with other Cyanide antidotes May be repeated 1 time if patient is critical but not in arrest

-- A Follow package directions. - Reconstitute: Place the vial in an upright position.
+- A ◆ Follow package directions. - Reconstitute: Place the vial in an upright position.
 Add 200 mL of 0.9% Sodium Chloride Injection to the vial using the transfer spike.
-Fill to the line. - Mix: The vial should be repeatedly inverted or rocked, not shaken, for at least 60 seconds prior to infusion. - Infuse Vial: Use vented intravenous tubing, hang and infuse over 15 minutes. - One 5-g vial is a complete starting dose.
+Fill to the line. - o Mix: The vial should be repeatedly inverted or rocked, not shaken, for at least 60 seconds prior to infusion. - o Infuse Vial: Use vented intravenous tubing, hang and infuse over 15 minutes. - o One 5-g vial is a complete starting dose. - P ◆ Pediatric dose is 70 mg/kg IV; max dose of 5000 mg; may repeat a dose of 35 mg/kg; max dose 2500 mg, depending on severity of poisoning and clinical response.